Lanzavecchia-Agustin/Task-tracker/README.md

 -Add,delete or just check the tasks, you can also set a reminder!.

+## Link to the static version of the app: https://lanzavecchia-react-task-tracker.netlify.app/

 ## Available Scripts

 In the project directory, you can run: